Lynilia/authelia/docs/content/configuration/prologue/common.md

   - leading zeros
   - the word `and`

-While you can use multiple of these blocks in combination, we suggest keeping it simple and use a single value.
+While you can use multiple of these blocks in combination, we suggest keeping it simple and using a single value.
 In addition it's important to note that the format while somewhat human readable still requires you closely follow the expected formats.